-5.16 The application seeks consent for an agricultural building, to be used in connection with the existing agricultural holding and use of the land.
-The building would be used to house robotic milkers and a covered straw yard area.

-5.17 In light of this, and owing to the lack of any neighbouring third-party residential dwellings in close proximity to the site, there would not be any adverse impacts upon neighbouring residential amenity.
+- 5.16 The application seeks consent for an agricultural storage building, to be used in connection with the existing agricultural holding and use of the land.
+The building would not be used to house livestock. - 5.17 In light of this, and owing to the lack of any neighbouring third-party residential dwellings in close proximity to the site, there would not be any adverse impacts upon neighbouring residential amenity.